jbertoni/Rustics/README.md

 This library also implements a form of hierarchical statistics.
 The hierarchical statistics combine a set of Rustics instances into a single Rustics instance.
-This summation can allow keeping historical data at a lower storage cost, and can reduce floating-point loss of precision.
+This summation can allow keeping historical data with a lower memory footprint, and can reduce floating-point loss of precision.
 See the hier.rs file and documentation for more information.

 Rustics also implements sets that contain Rustics instances.
 All the instances in a set can be printed via the print() method of the set, and